siddhu2004bhagat/Muneem/SETUP_GUIDE.md

-# DigBahi - Setup Guide for Team
+# MUNEEM - Setup Guide for Team

 **Quick setup guide for team members to get the application running locally.**